Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Proof of Singleton Error

-The second item of~\eqref{eq:ub_multi_fa} is derived in the following steps.
-We first show that the real and imaginary parts of $\bS$ are subGaussian variables.
+The second term on the right hand side of~\eqref{eq:ub_multi_fa} is derived in the following steps.
+We first show that the real and imaginary parts of $\bS$ given by \eqref{eq:S} are subGaussian variables.
 Then, we show that $||\bQ \bS||^2_2$ are concentrated around $(C_2 -c) \sum_{k} |A_{k,b}|^2$ with high probability using the large deviation results on subGaussian variables.
 In the following, we denote $X_R$ and $X_I$ as the real and imaginary component of $X$, respectively.